What Is Inventory Tracking? Methods, Benefits, & How to Track Inventory

 Don’t tie up too much capital in inventory

 Your products are your bread and butter, but if you’re not sufficiently tracking your inventory, there’s a good chance you’ll incur excess costs that can negatively impact your bottom line.
-That said, a significant benefit of inventory tracking is that it keeps you from tying up too much capital in dead stock or unmoved goods.
+That said, a significant benefit of asset tracking is that it keeps you from tying up too much capital in dead stock or unmoved goods.

 And when you have a detailed look at your current stock and its movement throughout the supply chain, you’ll be more prepared to make inventory-related decisions (like discontinuing a stagnant SKU or offering discounts, as needed).

-3 difficulties of effective inventory tracking
+3 inventory tracking challenges

 Now that you have an understanding of what inventory tracking is and how it can benefit your business, it’s important to note the difficulties involved with monitoring your various items.
 While it’s true there are a handful of obstacles that can crop up, if you have the proper inventory method in place, you’re sure to get back on *track* in no time.

 1. Managing inventory with multiple sales channels